mozilla/addons-frontend/README.md

 };
 ````

-When you start up your front-end discover pane server, it will now apply
+When you start up your front-end Discovery Pane server, it will now apply
 overrides from your local configuration file:

     yarn dev:disco